A superior consultation and engagement strategy is built from within. This event will show you how!

 Most recently, Judy held the position of Vice-President and Practice Lead with Hill+Knowlton Canada, where she implemented integrated communications plans in support of business objectives for clients in the private, public and not-for-profit sectors.

 In her previous positions with the Toronto Community Foundation, Ontario Ministry of Municipal Affairs and Housing and City of Toronto, Judy provided leadership in policy, communications and stakeholder management.

-Judy has served as the Vice-Chair of the Liveability Committee and as a member of the Policy & Advocacy Committee with the Toronto Region Board of Trade, a Board member with Environmental Defence and a founding member of the Emerging Leaders Network (CivicAction).
+Judy currently serves on the board of WoodGreen Community Services.
+She has previously served as the Vice-Chair of the Liveability Committee as a member of the Policy & Advocacy Committee with the Toronto Region Board of Trade, was a board member with Environmental Defence and was a founding member of the Emerging Leaders Network (CivicAction).

 Judy holds an Honours Bachelor of Arts in Political Science from Carleton University and a graduate Certificate in Human Resources Management from Seneca College.